 You will be able to change the time zone any time you desire on several other pages, so don't worry if you're not sure which time zone to choose.
-UTC - Coordinated Universal Time (also called "Zulu") is always a safe choice.
+UTC - Coordinated Universal Time (also called "Zulu") is always a good choice.
+If you choose local (LCL) time, be sure to check the SET 2 page to verify that your local time zone offset is correct.

-Once you have selected the desired time zone, turn the right outer knob one step counterclockwise to position the cursor over the entire time field (figure 3-14).
-Use the right inner knob to select the correct hour (figure 3-15).
+Once you have selected the desired time zone, turn the right outer knob one step counterclockwise to position the cursor over the entire time field (figure 3-15).
+Use the right inner knob to select the correct hour (figure 3-16).
 Since 24 hour time is used, be sure to add 12 if the time is after 1:00 P.M.(2:30 P.M. becomes 14:30).
-Now turn the right outer knob one step clockwise to position the flashing part of the cursor over the first minute's position (figure 3-16).
+Now turn the right outer knob one step clockwise to position the flashing part of the cursor over the first minute's position (figure 3-17).
 Turn the right inner knob to select the desired value.
-Turning the right outer knob one more step clockwise positions the flashing part of the cursor over the second minute's position, and the right inner knob is now used to finalize the time selection (figure 3-17).
-When the correct time has been entered, press me to start the clock running.
+Turning the right outer knob one more step clockwise positions the flashing part of the cursor over the second minute's position, and the right inner knob is now used to finalize the time selection (figure 3-18).
+When the correct time has been entered, press ENT to start the clock running.
 Don't worry that you can't update the seconds.
-The KLN 90B system time will automatically be corrected very precisely once a satellite is received.
+The KLN 900 system time will automatically be corrected very precisely once a satellite is received.

-Turn the right outer knob clockwise to position the cursor over the first two digits of the altimeter baro set field if the cursor is not there already (figure 3-18).
-The last KLN 90B baro setting entered is displayed.
+Turn the right outer knob clockwise to position the cursor over the first two digits of the altimeter baro set field if the cursor is not there already (figure 3-19).
+The last KLN 900 baro setting entered is displayed.
 If the correct altimeter setting is displayed skip to step 10 after reading the following notes.

-NOTE: The KLN 90B will use an altitude input from an altitude encoder or air data computer.
+NOTE: The KLN 900 will use an altitude input from an altitude encoder or air data computer.
 Since the altitude from these devices is usually pressure altitude, an altimeter baro correction is required to ensure maximum accuracy.
-This altitude input is used for altitude related features of the KLN 90B.
-Therefore, it is important to keep the altimeter baro setting updated on the Self Test page when power is first applied to the KLN 90B and on the Altitude page each time a new baro correction is made to the aircraft's altimeter.
+This altitude input is used for altitude related features of the KLN 900.
+Therefore, it is important to keep the altimeter baro setting updated on the Self Test page when power is first applied to the KLN 900 and on the Altitude page each time a new baro correction is made to the aircraft's altimeter.

-NOTE: The units of the altimeter baro setting may be changed at a later time from inches to millibars on the SET 7 page.
+NOTE: The units of the altimeter baro setting may be changed at a later time from inches to millibars or hectoPascals on the SET 7 page.

-NOTE: The altimeter baro set field will not be a cursor field if the KLN 90B is interfaced to certain air data/altimeter systems which update the baro set field when the aircraft's altimeter baro setting is updated.
+NOTE: The altimeter baro set field will not be a cursor field if the KLN 900 is interfaced to certain air data/altimeter systems which update the baro set field when the aircraft's altimeter baro setting is updated.